Ao28th28thedev/Ao28th28thedev/README.md

   This version introduced a refresh on the battle system, with a new health meter not using hearts, but a health bar!
 It also shows how much damage is dealt in each attack, and introduces critical hits.
 This also has leveling up mid-battle and some new animations to accompany this!
 This version also has the Firefly Forest reskin, which looks really cool!

+  - 1.46.2 | Potions and Epic Attacks!?
+  This version added not only Potions, but was also the first to have Epic Attacks!
+The tutorial route was also re-worked a bit.
+Rather than going through the heart of
+  Lamplight town, this version just passes through the shop district, and is overall a less drawn-out tutorial.

 - 1.50.0 | Lots of significant changes added in!